Domestic Violence Battery

-National Center for Victims of Crime – Dating Violence – Web page published by the National Center for Victims of Crimes (NCVC) describes what dating violence is and what to do if you or someone you know is a victim.
+National Center for Victims of Crime – Dating Violence – The article published by the National Center for Victims of Crimes (NCVC) describes what dating violence is and what to do if you or someone you know is a victim.

 American Bar Association – Commission on Domestic Violence – Visit the ABA’s Commission on Domestic Violence to learn more about protecting yourself and your children in an emergency situation involving domestic violence or abuse.
 The ABA’s Commission on Domestic Violence is celebrating its 20th anniversary.
 Learn more about its work over the past two decades to end domestic violence, and protect those unjustly accused.

-Florida Coalition Against Domestic Violence – The FCADV takes in over $35 million in taxpayer money each year.
+Problems with the Florida Coalition Against Domestic Violence – The FCADV takes in over $35 million in taxpayer money each year.
 The President/CEO has an annual salary of more than $750,000 which is approved by the board.
-The organization doesn’t keep a line item budget and it appears the board members might have their hand in the cookie jar.
+The organization doesn’t keep a line item budget, and the board members might have their hands in the cookie jar.
 Read more about the big problem with the FCADV and President/CEO Tiffany Carr.